Keynote Speakers

 Dr. Haruyoshi Kumura was appointed Fellow in charge of Technology Intelligence of Nissan Motor Co., Ltd. in April 2009.

-He graduated from Tokyo Institute of Technology, Master's course of Mechanical Engineering in March of 1981 and joined Nissan Motor.
-After assuming several management positions in Nissan's Powertrain and Environment Research Laboratory, he became General Manager in the laboratory in 2003.
 His appointment to Vice President in charge of Nissan Research Center in 2005 was quickly followed by his promotion to Corporate Vice President in 2006.

 He holds a doctor's degree in mechanical engineering from Yokohama National University.